Title: Memory At Bay

 Extensive reading is not necessary to understand that Haiti has a complicated and troubling history.
 The brutal sugar plantations of Saint-Domingue, a nation formed out of the world’s first successful slave revolt, decades of precarious and corrupt governments, a devastating earthquake in 2010…time and again this country has had major obstacles thrown in its path.
 And yet, despite multiple barriers, its impact and population have extended far beyond the borders of what is a relatively small, still developing, island nation.
 By its tenacity alone Haiti is a place that inflames the imagination.

-Alain Mabanckou wrote in Black Bazaar what is perhaps one of my favorite quotes about the Haitian people: “…These Haitian writers are like hunted birds.
+Alain Mabanckou wrote in Black Bazaar what is perhaps one of my favorite quotes about the Haitian people (and yes, I’ve used it before): “…These Haitian writers are like hunted birds.
 They’ve had more than thirty-two coups d’état back home and not a country in the world has equalled this record yet.
 With each coup d’état, flocks of writers have emigrated.
 They left everything behind, setting out with nothing apart from their manuscripts and their driving licence.
 I wish I’d been born Haitian so I could be a writer in exile who understands the song of the migrating bird, but I don’t have any manuscripts, or a driving licence to become, in the worst-case scenario, a taxi driver in the streets of Paris …”

 Evelyne Trouillot is a writer who didn’t leave home.
 She is, for all intents, Haitian literary royalty.
 The daughter of a Haitian intellectual & lawyer, the niece of a historian, sister to a writer, an anthropologist and professor – Trouillot resides in Port-Au-Prince and is herself a teacher, novelist, and playwright.
 With her daughter and brother she co-founded Pré-texte, an institution which holds literacy and writing workshops.
 Memory At Bay is her second book to be translated into English.